creativenull/creativenull.dev/content/posts/12-a-review-of-2024.md

 ## Wrapping up

 Overall, I don't think I had much of a great year.
-I promised in [my previous post][] that I would post more, be more productive but ti didn't pan out the way I hoped it would've.
+I promised in [my previous post][] that I would post more, be more productive but it didn't pan out the way I hoped it would've.
 I was not able to travel, I was not able to work much on my open-source projects, and I was not able to make any time for myself.